 - Near the bottom of the MyInfo – Manage Password window click on Password Hint.

 - Provide the required information and click Save.

 - You will now be able to make use of the password self-recover option for MySSU.

 - If you forget your password you will need to attempt a log-in to have the option to recover the password to MySSU.

-If you have a laptop or other mobile device with a wireless network card you will be able to access our wireless network across campus.
-You will need to install our Network Access Control (NAC) appliance and perform all the necessary Windows Security and Anti-Virus updates.
+If you have a laptop or other mobile device with a wireless network card you will be able to access our SSUnet wireless network across campus.
+To connect to SSUnet, follow the normal Wi-Fi connection process for your device, select SSUnet, and enter your SSU Network username and password when prompted.
+For more detailed instructions, visit http://www.shawnee.edu/its/connecting-it/employees.aspx.

 Atomic Learning© provides web-based training on over 250 of the most commonly used software applications, such as Microsoft Office, SPSS, Adobe Creative Suite, Blackboard, Acrobat, Photoshop and many more.
 These software tutorials break down each application into manageable tasks and explain each task through a one to three-minute video tutorial.
 You can view a tutorial when you have a quick question about a program you're using, or you can view a series of tutorials and master an entire application.
 It allows you to learn at your own pace, from your personal computer, and can be utilized for classroom instruction.